DoubleARon96/Samcohoses/README.md

 ## Welcome

-The aim for this website is to show and promote a company that sells slicon hoses and works with famouse racers in the motorsport world.
+This website aims to show and promote a company that sells silicon hoses and works with famous racers in the motorsport world.

 This Website has the following pages of content:

-1.Home/About
+1. Home/About
-2.gallery
+2. gallery
-3.Sign up page
+3. Sign up page
-4.complete submit page
+4. complete submit page

-The bussniess goals set for this project is:
+The business goals set for this project are:

-1.To expand samcos presensens online.
+1. To expand Samco's presence online.
-2.get more peolpe signed up to our news letters.
+2. get more people signed up for our newsletters.
-3.To increses sales of uk customers.
+3. To increase sales of UK customers.
-4.also get more people to have a look at our social networking sites too.
+4. also get more people to have a look at our social networking sites.

 ---

 ## UX

-While planning and taking in the princaples of UX, planning how it will bring in the audiance and futuer customers.
+While planning and taking in the principles of UX, planning how it will bring in the audience and future customers.

-Samco Website Target audince:
+Samco Website Target audience:

 * ages between 18 to 40
-* Motor vehical Enthusiest
+* Motor vehicle Enthusiast
-* people that have a intrest in motorsports
+* people who have an interest in motorsports
 * Small companies looking to sell new products

 What the clients will be looking for:

-* Easy way to get infomation about the products and company
+* Easy way to get information about the products and company
-* Clear and high quaility Pictures of the products
+* Clear and high-quality Pictures of the products
-* where they can get incontact and get news on new products
+* where they can get in contact and get news on new products

 the plan is to hit all of these targets and keep improving and adapting.

-the website is responsive to cover all bases because the age range we are aiming for the site covers both mobile to full screen computers.
+the website is responsive to cover all bases because the age range we are aiming for the site covers both mobile to full-screen computers.

 ### Structure

-the website is a three page website with a nav bar to get around with ease. the first page covers the about infomation with a picture to show a hose in use. all pages have all socials at the bottom of each page in the footer for ease of access.
+the website is a three-page website with a nav bar to get around with ease. the first page covers the information with a picture to show a hose in use.
+All pages have all socials at the bottom of each page in the footer for ease of access.

-the second page has a big gallery to show all different types of hoses, this also will have a few pictures with just the products so the clients can see what they will recivies in the post.
+the second page has a big gallery to show all different types of hoses, this also will have a few pictures with just the products so the clients can see what they will receive in the post.

-third page will have a sign up form so they can receive new and product infomation and when you fill out the form fully the first name last name and email will be required and the three check boxes under will be up to the client.
+the third page will have a sign-up form so they can receive new and product information and when you fill out the form fully the first name last name and email will be required and the three check boxes under will be up to the client.

 ### Scope

-To help achive our compay goals the full deployment it will have:
+To help achieve our company goals the full deployment will have:

 * Header and menu bar, to navigate all sections
 * Information on the company and the products produced
 * Videos of the production
 * sign up page to get in contact with the clients
 * downloadable catalog
 * links to social media forms
-* Newsletter sign up form
+* Newsletter sign-up form

-### surface
+### Surface

-the colour scheme i choose was to match the samco company and keep with there colour scheme
+the colour scheme I choose was to match the Samco company and keep with their colour scheme

-i also used Verdan font because it was nice and works well with the site shape all the other fonts i tired just didnt feel right
+I also used Verdana font because it was nice and worked well with the site shape all the other fonts I tired just didn't feel right

 [](docs/Screenshot-of-verdana-font.png)